rmmcguire7633/CarPoolGui/README.md

 2. Unzip file with 7-zip file management.
 3. Drag and drop src folder into a project folder inside your preferred IDE.
 4. Drag and drop the lib folder into a project folder inside your preferred IDE.
 5. Add all dependencies to the project (dependencies are the JAR files located in the lib directory).
-To do this in IntelliJ, go to file -> Project Structure -> Modules -> Dependencies -> click the add sign located at the top right of the table -> JARs or Directories -> navigate to your project folder then the lib directory and add controlsfx.jar, derby.jar, derbyclient.jar, fontawesomefx.jar, jfoenix.jar.
+To do this in IntelliJ, go to file -> Project Structure -> Modules -> Dependencies -> click the add sign located at the top right of the table -> JARs or Directories -> navigate to your project folder then the lib directory and add controlsfx.JAR, derby.JAR, derbyclient.JAR, fontawesomefx.JAR, jfoenix.JAR.
 6. Set Run configurations to run from main.MainLogin class.

 ##### Using clone repository